Jaylon27/Fin-Track-Services/README.md

-# Financial Management API
+# Financial Tracking Service API

-The Financial Management API is a serverless solution designed to manage users' financial data securely.
+This API is a serverless solution designed to manage users' financial data securely.
 It provides functionalities for user registration, authentication, and management of financial assets such as income, expenses, savings goals, credit cards, and accounts.

 # Technologies Used
 **Azure Functions:** Leveraging serverless compute to handle HTTP requests and execute business logic.